• Skip to primary navigation

 Admission: $10 for ages 12 and older

 The museum spotlights Giuseppe Garibaldi, an Italian general and patriot, and Antonio Meucci, an Italian inventor, engineer, and practical chemist who developed a form of voice communication apparatus in 1857.
 Many say he should be credited with the invention of the telephone.
-The museum works to promote Italian-American heritage through a variety of cultural and educational programs and classes.
+The museum promotes Italian-American heritage through a variety of cultural and educational programs and classes.

 2. Jacques Marchais Museum of Tibetan Art